jjt/pure-place/README.md

 ### Install
     bower install pure-place

-###
+### Sass Placeholders

-Most of the classes are just replaced by a placeholder so that you can extend only those classes you need, even those inside media queries:
+Almost all of the `.pure*` classes that make up the css are replaced by a placeholder so that you can extend only those classes you need.

     // Pure css input
     .pure-table-bordered tbody > tr:last-child td,
     .pure-table-horizontal tbody > tr:last-child td {
         border-bottom-width: 0;
     }